Last updated on 2026-01-21

 Career Options

-Graduates of the Game - Art program can pursue a variety of career paths in Canada, including:
+Graduates of the Game - Art program can pursue a variety of exciting career opportunities in Canada, including:

 - Game Artist: Responsible for creating visual elements and assets for video games, including characters, environments, and props.

-- Environmental Artist: Focuses on designing immersive game environments that enhance player experience and storytelling.
+- Environmental Artist: Focuses on designing and creating immersive environments that enhance gameplay and storytelling.

-- Character Developer: Specializes in creating and animating characters, ensuring they are engaging and fit within the game narrative.
+- Character Developer: Specializes in designing and animating characters, ensuring they are engaging and fit within the game’s narrative.

-- Level Designer: Works on designing and constructing game levels, ensuring they are challenging and enjoyable for players.
+- Level Designer: Works on creating game levels, ensuring they are challenging and enjoyable for players while maintaining the game’s flow.

-- 3D Modeler: Creates detailed 3D models for use in games, utilizing various software tools to bring concepts to life.
+- 3D Modeler: Creates detailed 3D models for use in games, including characters, objects, and environments.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.